Cable Advisory Committee - Policy Development

 Stipends may be offered for the following purposes where volunteers are not available:

 - To persons who are deemed to be qualified to conduct course offerings.

-Compensation must be approved by prior vote of the Cable Advisory Committee and is subject to the availability of funds.
+Stipends must be approved by prior vote of the Cable Advisory Committee and is subject to the availability of funds.